-The Council (members and officers) monitor key performance indicators on a regular basis (including through various fora such as Executive, Management Team, Performance Clinics, Overview & Scrutiny Committees, Senior Leadership Teams, Health and Wellbeing Board etc.).
-We use performance management to improve services for local communities.
-Members and officers use this process to drive continuous improvement to help increase efficiency.
+The Council (the Mayor, Portfolio Holders, Members and Officers) monitor key performance indicators on a regular basis, including through various fora such as the Mayor's monthly and quarterly performance meetings, Executive, Management Team, Performance Clinics, Overview & Scrutiny Committees, Senior Leadership and Management Teams, and the Health and Wellbeing Board.
+Performance management is used to improve services for local communities.
+The Mayor, Portfolio Holders, Members and Officers use this process to drive continuous improvement to help increase efficiency.
 Performance management is also used to ensure policy decisions are being implemented and that customers are receiving the standard of service they expect at a cost that represents good value for money.